bhoo-git/NetworkTrafficSSL/README.md

-## The following repository is a clone of Microsoft's USB: A Unified Semi-supervised learning Benchmark for CV, NLP, and Audio Classification repository.
-There are additional elements to incorporate network traffic data into the package.
-Refer to the link below for the original repo: `"https://github.com/microsoft/Semi-supervised-learning"`
+## The following repository is for the MCDS Capstone: Improving SSL for Military Applications.
+This repository is based off of Microsoft's USB: A Unified Semi-supervised learning Benchmark for CV, NLP, and Audio Classification repository.
+We specifically only include network traffic data related content in this repository.
+If interested in the original USB repository, refer to the link below for the original repo: `"https://github.com/microsoft/Semi-supervised-learning"`
 <div id="top"></div>
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion